YarnSpinnerTool/YarnSpinner-Rust/docs/src/bevy_plugin/setup.md

             watch_for_changes: ChangeWatcher::with_delay(Duration::from_millis(200)),
             ..default()
         }),
-        // Add the Yarn Slinger plugin.
+        // Add the Yarn Spinner plugin.
         // As soon as this plugin is built, a Yarn project will be compiled
         // from all Yarn files found under assets/dialog/*.yarn YarnSlingerPlugin::new(),